alecperkins/defaulted/README.md

 });
 ```

 If you _do_ want to send email from your local machine, you can disable the mocking just for that "deployment" by starting the server with something like `MOCK_EMAIL=false npm start`.
-Conversely, a deployment with `ENVIRONMENT=prod` will not mock email by default unless the overridden by the environment.
+Conversely, a deployment with `ENVIRONMENT=prod` will not mock email by default unless overridden by the environment.
 The `prod` environment also requires the `DATABASE_URL` be defined, while local dev doesn't need any additional configuration out of the box.

 ### Validation